my-yangj/logik/README.md

 - high level simulation models, virtual analyzers
 - scripts for design, documention, devop, and etc

+## sysc
 systemc core libraries including,
 - systemc 2.3.2
 - systemc-uvm
 - crave
 - fc4sc

+## meson
 meson is the hw build tool
 - meson support mixed build, which takes results from external build system as a build dependence.
 This way build tool can be reused if it is already available.
-Especially the cmake modules taken from 'logic' to compile HDL files.
+Especially the cmake modules taken from 'tymonx/logic' to compile HDL files.
 - meson also support the concept of subprojects, and a complex project be partitioned into a hierarchical of directories.
 Each sub-directory holds a subproject and the parent directory holds the main project.
-Meson supports a single level of subjects, so when the project has a subproject which further has sub-subprojects, meson will not track the dependency between sub-sub projects and the main project.
+Subprojects can use other subprojects, but all subprojects must reside in the top level subprojects directory.
+Recursive use of subprojects is not allowed, though, so you can't have subproject a that uses subproject b and have b also use a.

 - the project's dir has been arranged as below to use meson
   - dir /hw is for chip level and there is main build file meson.build.
   - /hw can has several dirs for different chip configuration (named after chip's name). and its /subprojects directory contains IPs (each /hw/ip could be self-contained and could checkout separately)

+## ref
 /from meson manual/
 - meson allows you to take any other meson project and make it a part of your build
 - meson has predefined location for subprojects.